 - Physical Security: Access points should be properly secured within a safe, adequately monitored area to prevent unauthorized access and physical tampering.
-Devices should not be placed in easily accessible public locations. - Configuration Management: All wireless access points should be secured using a password that is not easy to decipher (e.g., mixed-cased alphabetic and non-alphabetic.
+Devices should not be placed in easily accessible public locations. - Configuration Management: All wireless access points should be secured using a strong password.
 Passwords should be changed at least every six months.
 Administrators should ensure all vendor default usernames and passwords are removed from the device.
 Administration of the device should be prohibited from the wireless network. - Rogue Wireless LANS: Network managers for each entity should incorporate procedures for scanning and detecting unregistered (rogue) wireless devices and access points.
-This requires a full understanding of the typology of the network.
+This requires a full understanding of the topology of the network.
 It also requires performing periodic security testing and assessment, including randomly timed security audits to monitor and track wireless and handheld devices.